-

 Mentoring: Lindner, Pechinger.In the bicycle simulator, the choice of the ridden path and the speed can be decoupled.
 In this study, we investigate the ridden path and focal points in driving simulator studies in order to use them for microscopic modeling of cyclists.

-Recognition of Cyclists' Intentions at an unsignalized intersection using Camera Data.
+Recognition of Cyclists' Intentions at bus stop using Camera Data and Trajectory Data.

-Mentoring: Zheng.This thesis focuses on recognizing the intentions of cyclists at an unsignalized intersection.
+Mentoring: Zheng.This thesis focuses on recognizing the intentions of cyclists at bus stops.
 The analysis relies on camera data, which is already available from a previous bike simulator study.
 The goal is to find out the importance or relation between body gestures or movements to the final maneuver decision, utilizing both conventional algorithms and deep learning approaches.

-Analysis the correlation between Cyclists' trajectory and gestures at dynamic shuttle stop using trajectory and Camera Data.
+Analysis the correlation between Cyclists' trajectory and gestures at bus stop using trajectory and Camera Data.

 Transportation systems and concepts